 Tip # 1: Choose a niche

-First, things first, you need a clearly defined niche.
+First, things first, if you want to know how to get brand deals you need a clearly defined niche.
 And, I know many of you struggle with this, because you want to be a lifestyle influencer (or blogger) and create content around a variety of different things, like fashion, and travel, and food and beauty (for example) BUT, trust me, the sooner you choose one SUPER SPECIFIC niche, the sooner you’re going to get paid brand deals.

 There really isn’t an easy way around this, because the brands you’re hoping to work with are typically seeking out influencers within their niche.
 So, by speaking to one hyper-targeted niche, brands within that niche can justify partnering with you, because well, your audience is likely their target audience too!